etpinard/sane-topojson/README.md

 Ready-to-use multi-layer topojson files.

-This repo encompasses the three step require to turn [Natural Earth Data](http://www.naturalearthdata.com/) into topojson files.
+This project encompasses the three step required to turn [Natural Earth Data](http://www.naturalearthdata.com/) into topojson files.

 These are:

 - `npm run wget`: download to Natural Earth shapefiles and unzips them
-- `npm run shp2geo`: clips and convert shapefiles into geojson files
+- `npm run shp2geo`: clip and convert shapefiles into geojson files
 - `npm run geo2topo` add properties and convert the geojson files into topojson files